 Could A Free Obituary Template Make Your Life A Little Easier?

-It may feel like a thankless job much of the time.
-However, you know the value of your daily routine.
+It may feel like a thankless job much of the time, but you know the value of your daily routine.

-Your days are one task after another.
+Your days are filled with one task after another.
 If you aren’t organized, or have a particularly scattered day, you are chasing your tail, aren’t you?

 Utilize every resource you can find.